Frostlock/Lab/readme.md

 # Azure Lab

-This project contains a number of experiments used in my Azure lab environment.
+This repository is used for my Azure experiments.